What to Look for In an Estate Planning Lawyer

 He can prepare powers of attorney and health care directives, arranging for someone to take care of your affairs in the event you should ever become mentally incapacitated.
 He can help you avoid guardianship or conservatorship issues if you need someone else to look after your affairs.

-What Qualities Should You Look For in Your Estate Planning Attorney?
+What Qualities Should You Look For in Your Estate Planning Lawyer

 - A general practitioner may not have the experience and specialized knowledge to assist you with your unique family and financial situations.
 Look for someone who devotes his practice to this area of the law.